jpasqua/FauxTRS/Instructions.md

 The wiring is fairly simple.
 You can see most of it in the photos.
 I will trace through the connections starting with the USB-C connector.
 Depending on how much you want to facilitate disassembly and changes, you may wish to use two prong connectors at certain spots.
 Refer to the images to see where I used connectors.

-1. Connect V+ on the USB breakout board to one leg of the power switch.
+1. Connect `VBUS` on the USB breakout board to one leg of the power switch.
 1. Connect the other leg of the power with to the positive (red) leg of the USB Cable End.
-1. Also connect the same leg of the power switch to Vin on the Boost converter.
+1. Also connect the same leg of the power switch to `IN+` on the Boost converter.
-1. Connect GND on the USB breakout board to GNDin on the Boost converter.
+1. Connect `GND` on the USB breakout board to `IN-` on the Boost converter.
-1. Also Connect GND on the USB breakout board to to the ground (usually black or white) leg of the USB Cable End.
+1. Also Connect `GND` on the USB breakout board to to the ground (usually black or white) leg of the USB Cable End.
 1. Plug the USB Cable End into the Raspberry Pi.
+1. Output from the Boost Converter.
+You have a couple of options here:
-1. Connect the outputs of the boost converter (Vout and GNDout) to a cable with a male barrel connector on the end.
+    2. Connect the outputs of the boost converter (`OUT+` and `OUT-`) to a cable with a male barrel connector on the end.
 It should correspond to the female barrel connector on the display.
 Plug in the barrel connector.
-1. Connect the angled HDMI connector to the input of the display board.
-1. *Alternatively*, solder a red wire and a black wire to the back of the display board.
-If you look at the board near the barrel jack you'll see pads labeled 12V and GND.
+    3. *Alternatively*, solder a red wire and a black wire to the back of the display board.
+If you look at the board near the barrel jack you'll see pads labeled `12V` and `GND`.
+You can use those or solder directly to the  legs of the barrel connector.
 If you use this method, it is convent to put some type of 2-pin connector between the Boost converter and display so they can be separated easily.
 This is the approach I took.
+See the reference photo.
+    4. **Important**: Adjust the Boost Converter output to 12V.
+If the voltage is too high, it may damage your controller board.
+1. Connect the angled HDMI connector to the input of the display board.
 1. LEDs.
 You have a couple of options for wiring the LEDs.
 In either case, solder a resistor to the long leg of each LED.
   1. Option 1 - Always on.
 In this configuration the LEDs will be on as long as the power switch is on.
       2. Solder wires to the short leg of each LED.
 Connect both of those wires to the GND connection coming from the breakout board.